-This may require thought and prayer, but look for the most effective ways to communicate.
 This is a dense but very important section.
 It may not be feasible to read it aloud within the time allotted.

 Consider highlighting a few of your favorite points and read those to the group.

 Encourage everyone to make sure they read the whole section thoroughly.
 This should be a bookmarked section that people continually return to.